-- collect script books (whether used by a candidate or not) and completed Absent sheet/s (if any) in seat number order; - collect MCQ/EMQ cards in seat number order but separately from the script books; - collect the Absent sheet, the Additional Candidate form and the Late Candidate form with the script books/MCQ/EMQ cards: - collect all pink question papers and all papers that say 'Do Not Remove from the Examination Venue' and return them to the sub-office; - in main venues only, if candidates are required to answer questions on the question paper (which should be blue), ensure that you collect in a question paper for every candidate.
-If the rubric asks that candidates complete questions in a script book, on a MCQ/EMQ card and on the blue question paper, collect them in separately so you have a pile of script books, a pile of MCQ/EMQ cards and a pile of question papers. - collect un-used examination stationery; - carry out a further check to make sure that nothing has been missed.
+- collect script books (whether used by a candidate or not) in seat number order; - collect MCQ/EMQ cards in seat number order but separately from the script books; - collect the Absent sheet, the Additional Candidate form and the Late Candidate form with the script books/MCQ/EMQ cards: - collect all pink question papers and all papers that say 'Do Not Remove from the Examination Venue' and return them to the sub-office; - if candidates are required to answer questions on the question paper, ensure that you collect in a question paper for every candidate.
+If the rubric asks that candidates complete questions both in a script book and on the question paper, collect them in together; - collect un-used examination stationery; - carry out a further check to make sure that nothing has been missed.
 All desks must be cleared of all examination materials.

-32. After the Examination
+31. After the Examination